ummel/fusionData/README.md

 survey’s dictionary file.
 The preferred and much more useful way to explore survey metadata and variable descriptions is via the `universe()` function described in the next section.

-*As of August 2021, American Community Survey (ACS) microdata has been ingested for 2015 and 2019.* It is expected that additional vintages will eventually be added to allow temporal alignment with the further vintages of donor surveys.
-The .R scripts used to process the 2015 and 2019 ACS microdata can serve as templates for ingesting other vintages.

 ## Document variables